textpattern/textpattern.github.io/tags/image_list.md

 <txp:image_list />
 ~~~

-The **image_list** tag is a *single* or *container* tag that Textpattern will use to gather a list of matching images uploaded via the Textpatterm images panel.
+The **image_list** tag is a *single* or *container* tag that Textpattern will use to gather a list of matching images uploaded via the Textpattern images panel.

 If used as a *container* tag, it must be specified as an opening and closing pair of tags, like this: